AhmedSaeed74/AUTOSAR_DIO/README.md

 ## Features

-Conforms to the AUTOSAR standard for digital I/O operations.
+1-Conforms to the AUTOSAR standard for digital I/O operations.

-Abstraction of microcontroller-specific GPIO configurations.
+2-Abstraction of microcontroller-specific GPIO configurations.

-Supports digital input and output operations.
+3-Supports digital input and output operations.

-Easily configurable for various microcontroller platforms.
+4-Easily configurable for various microcontroller platforms.